 The project is eligible under the Methodology for the Quantification, Monitoring, Reporting, and Verification of Greenhouse Gas Emissions Reductions and Removals from the Destruction of Ozone Depleting Substances and High-GWP Foam, Version 2.0.
-ACR Standard Eligibility requirements are detailed in Table 2 of the ACR Standard, as well as addressed in Table 2 of this document.
+Additional eligibility requirements are detailed in Table 2 of the ACR Standard, as well as addressed in Table 2 of this document.